PhilipYip1988/python-tutorials/anaconda/windows/install/readme.md

 * Double quotations can be used to enclose the string for example ```-n "jupyter env"``` and this will allow for a string with spaces, however this is bad practice as it makes subsequent commands involving the environment unnecessarily cumbersome.
 * Mixed case for example ```-n Jupyter-Env``` is also not recommended as it can make subsequent commands involving the environment name more cumbersome.

+The create ```command``` is used to create a Python environment and a channel to install packages from and number of initial packages can be specified.

 Note the specification of the ```-c``` (```--channel```) which instructs the current operation to preferentially install packages from the community channel and is seen in the channels list below.

 * Each package can have their channel individually specified using ```conda-forge::python conda-forge::jupyterlab``` but this approach is cumbersome when all packages are being installed from the same channel.
 This approach is normally only used with a handful of additional packages are installed, from another channel.